K3vinb5/Unyo/README.md

 If you are on **Windows**, you can:
 - Download the .zip, extract it and run the executable "unyo.exe"

+If you are on **Mac**, you can:
+- Download the .dmg, and install it just like any other mac application.
+- Download the .zip, extract it and run the .app (Not recommended, use the dmg)

 If you are on **Linux**, you can:
 - Download the .zip, extract it and run the executable "unyo"
 - Downlaod the .AppImage, and run it (Recommended option)